 There are two types of grass and they both thrive in different environments: Warm season grass and cool season grass.
 Warm-season grasses require a full 8 hours of direct sun each day to thrive.
 These grasses go dormant every winter and they will not survive long-term in shaded areas in the lawn.
 Cool-season grasses perform best in shaded areas of the lawn but still require a minimum of 4 hours of sunlight each day during the growing season.
 Cool-season grasses stay green year-round, but will turn brown and suffer in the heat of summer, especially if they do not receive adequate water.

-Seeding Grass at the Wrong Time
+Are You Seeding Grass at the Right Time?

 We do not recommend seeding your lawn with a warm-season grass; it is best to sod these grasses.
 If your established warm-season grass is thin or bare on your lawn, that is your sign that it is not a good environment for warm-season grass to grow.
 Rather than seeding warm-season grass in an area you already know it does not perform well, look at options for other grasses or plants that would thrive in that environment.
 In addition, the time of year it is best to seed warm-season grass is after crabgrass pre-emergent applications should have been applied.
 If you receive lawn treatments or you have applied a pre-emergent yourself, this will inhibit the germination of the seed.
 Overall, do not seed your warm-season lawn without communicating with a lawn care professional.